-The National Science Teachers Association understands that the cultural setting or environment where “accountability” is expected to take place (schools and classrooms) must be a place based on “mutual trust and support.”
+The National Science Teachers Association (NSTA) understands that the cultural setting or environment where “accountability” is expected to take place (schools and classrooms) must be a place based on “mutual trust and support.”
 They laid down “the conditions under which accountability needs to take place.”
-Here is a summary of their declaration.
+Here is a summary of their NSTA Accountability declaration.
+(Best copy available.
+Please ignore scribbles.
+“Step 1” does not mean standards should be the first step.)

 - The appropriate resources,